gcarq/rusty-blockparser/README.md

  `Bitcoin`, `Namecoin`, `Litecoin`, `Dogecoin`, `Myriadcoin`, `Unobtanium` and `NoteBlockchain`.

-**IMPORANT:** It assumes a local unpruned copy of the blockchain with intact block index, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin) 0.15.1+ or similar clients.
+**IMPORANT:** It assumes a local unpruned copy of the blockchain with intact block index and blk files, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin) 0.15.1+ or similar clients.
 If you are not sure whether your local copy is valid you can apply `--verify` to validate the chain and block merkle trees.
 If something doesn't match the parser exits.